 - Donate an insanely large amount of food to your local food bank.

-- Grow your favorite herbs.
+- Grow your favourite herbs.

 - Compliment a stranger.